apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-coupled/install-quickstart.md

    ```shell
    kubectl apply -f doriscluster-sample.yaml
    ```
-3. Check the cluster deployment status:
-   Check the status of the cluster by checking the status of pods:
+3. Check the status of the cluster by checking the status of pods:
    ```shell
    kubectl get pods
    ```